ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 Note that the CSV file is not part of the ``regional_workflow`` repo (i.e. it is not tracked by the repo).
+The ``run_WE2E_tests.sh`` script will generate a CSV file if the ``generate_csv_file`` flag to this script has not explicitly been set to ``"FALSE"`` and if either one of the following is true:

-The ``run_WE2E_tests.sh`` script will generate a CSV file if (1) the CSV file doesn't already exist, or (2) the CSV file does exist but changes have been made to one or more of the category subdirectories (e.g., test configuration files modified, added, or deleted) since the creation of the CSV file.
-Thus, ``run_WE2E_tests.sh`` will always create a CSV file the first time it is run in a fresh git clone of the SRW App.
+#.
+The CSV file doesn't already exist.
+#.
+The CSV file does exist, but changes have been made to one or more of the
+   category subdirectories (e.g., test configuration files modified, added, or deleted) since the creation of the CSV file.

+Thus, unless the ``generate_csv_file`` flag is set to ``"FALSE"``, the ``run_WE2E_tests.sh`` will create a CSV file the first time it is run in a fresh git clone of the SRW App.
+(The ``generate_csv_file`` flag is provided because the CSV file generation can be slow, so users may wish to skip this step since it is not a necessary part of running the tests.)

 Checking Test Status